OneGet/oneget/readme.md

 ### Online Meeting

-We have an online meetings.
-We will twitter the exact time as well as put a note on GitHub site.  (everyone welcome!)
+We have online meetings.
+We will post the exact times to twitter as well as put a note on GitHub site.  (everyone welcome!)

 You can see archives of the previous meetings available on